omoerbeek/mdump/README.md

 This is a tool to interpet and show information generated b y my experimental changes to OpenBSD's `malloc`.

-Please note that this will only work on a current OpenBSD sourc tree.
+Please note that this will only work on a current OpenBSD source tree.
 At the moment of writing this that means newer than Oct 12 2020.

 First step is to apply the diff to `src/lib/libc/stdlib/malloc.c`, recompile and install libc: